-Solution: Using the notation and results from the earlier problems, we now want A to roll the first 6, and then the next 6 must be rolled by B, and then the next must be rolled by C; thus, we now care about A's subsequent rolls.
+Solution: Using the notation and results from the earlier problems, we now want A to roll the first 6, and then the next 6 must be rolled by 8, and then the next must be rolled by 8; thus, we now care about 8 subsequent rolls.
 Fortunately we've already solved this problem!
-In the analysis above, we may interpret x = 36/91 as the probability that the first 6 is rolled by the person currently rolling.
-Thus the answer here is just $x^3 = (36/91)^3$; the reason is that once A rolls a six, it is now B's turn to roll.
+In the analysis above, we may interpret 8 and 8 as the probability that the first 8 is rolled by the person currently rolling.
+Thus the answer here is just 8 as 8 as

 #13: What are the mean and variance of a chi-square distribution with 2 degrees of freedom?
-If $X \sim \chi^2(2)$, what is the probability that X takes on a value at least twice its mean?
+If $X \sim \chi^2(2)$ , what is the probability that X takes on a value at least twice its mean?
 What is the probability X takes on a value at most half of its mean?

-Solution: The probability density function of a χ^2 random variable with ν degrees of freedom is for $x \ge 0$ and 0 otherwise.
-Notice that if $\nu = 2$ then the density is this is an exponential random variable with $\lambda = 2$.
-We've shown in class that the mean of an exponential random variable with parameter λ is λ .
+Solution: The probability density function of a $\chi^2$ random variable with $\nu$ degrees of freedom is for $x \ge 0$ and 0 otherwise.
+Notice that if $\nu = 2$ then the density is this is an exponential random variable with $\lambda=2$ .
+We've shown in class that the mean of an exponential random variable with parameter $\lambda$ is $\lambda$ .
 The answer to the first question is thus